- David O. Russell

 Much like Flirting with Disaster, Russell’s I Heart Huckabees is about the search for one’s identity.
 In one scene, the question is asked repeatedly: How am I not myself?
 The answer, of course, is that everything about you is part of yourself, thus there is no such thing as not being yourself.
 But then, how can one be true to one’s Self when they are constantly growing and changing?
 By that logic, the idea of the Self does not exist at all at any point in time.
 There is no simple definition to the whole Self Question, as one is never either wholly one’s Self or wholly not.
 Are you following me so far?
 Perhaps I’m jumping ahead.
 Let’s begin where the film does, in the park, where Albert (Jason Schwartzman), a poet-environmentalist, has organized his environmental group to preserve a marsh and nearby woodlands from development from Huckabees, a Wal-Mart-esque retailer, represented by smooth-smoothy exec Brad Stand (Jude Law).
 Albert has questions, a lot of them, and for answers, he seeks help from “existential detectives” Bernard (Dustin Hoffman) and Vivian Jaffe (Lily Tomlin).
 Vivian asks him, “Have you ever transcended space and time?”
 Albert responds as the audience might: “Yes.
 No. Uh, time, not space… No, I don’t know what you’re talking about.”

 But Albert is plagued by human drama.
-Surfacing in troublesome moments are his wild fantasies about chopping Brad’s head off with a machete—realized through joyful meditation sequences filled with surrealist imagery—and his fascination with Brad’s girlfriend, Huckabees’ spokesmodel Dawn (Naomi Watts).
+His wild fantasies about chopping Brad’s head off with a machete surface in troublesome moments—realized through joyful meditation sequences filled with surrealist imagery—as does his fascination with Brad’s girlfriend, Huckabees’ spokesmodel Dawn (Naomi Watts).
 This leads to Albert and Tommy trying to escape their obsessions, hilariously so, by hitting each other in the face with a rubber ball until they zone-out, during which time they feel a blissful nothing.
 This self-medicating solution is a temporary one suggested by Caterine, who answers many of Albert’s questions and turns both men to her side.
 Meanwhile, Brad continues to sabotage Albert’s professional life by taking over his coalition’s drive to “save the marshes,” endlessly selling the constituents with pathetic power-stories about his knack for selling Shania Twain on a chicken salad sandwich.
 In time, Brad hires Bernard and Vivian for himself, but only as yet another power play—or so he says.
 It’s more likely that Brad didn’t realize how closely Bernard and Vivian would look into his personal life, and he rejects them when their impression of him as a man desperate for approval proves none-too-flattering.
 Hiring Bernard and Vivian backfires on him when, after being exposed to existential probing, Dawn begins asking questions of her own; soon she refuses to prance around in bikini tops anymore, resolving to live free from leering eyes under a bonnet and overalls.

 The way the story works itself out occurs in a free-form way, as the characters stumble upon the realization that neither ideology—connection nor disconnection—offers the correct answer.
 Rather, only through the process of searching for answers with an open mind does one attain the kind of nominal balance achieved at the end of the film.
 The path there may not be visible at all times, but the film hardly expects the viewer to dwell on structure; likewise, it does not want the viewer to know what to expect.
 Russell’s film arrived on the heels of Charlie Kauffman’s mind-bending scripts for Being John Malkovich (1999) and Adaptation (2002), and it’s the only film that achieves Kauffman’s otherwise unique brand of inspired imagery and intuitive characters within a narrative that tests known conventions of cinematic storytelling.
 Like Kauffman’s collaborations with director Spike Jonze, or his first writer-director outing with Synecdoche, New York, Russell’s film is indefinable as it is challenging and brilliant and funny.

-But the question of the film isn’t whether viewers will laugh at the joyfully outlandish sense of humor; it’s whether they can put together how those scenes are more than just brief off-the-wall imagery employed for a laugh but are, moreover, character-deepening clues embedded with double-meanings and subtexts to be second-guessed and psychoanalyzed on repeated screenings.
-The test put to the I Heart Huckabees viewer, strangely enough, becomes the same one put to the characters within the film—to embrace that everything in the film is both interrelated and disorderly, to make connections and find significance by piecing together one’s own purpose through the various existential principles on display.
+But the question of the film isn’t whether viewers will laugh at the joyfully outlandish sense of humor; it’s whether they can put together how those scenes are more than just brief off-the-wall imagery employed for a laugh.
+They are character-deepening clues embedded with double-meanings and subtexts to be second-guessed and psychoanalyzed on repeated screenings.
+The test put to I Heart Huckabees’ viewer, strangely enough, becomes the same one put to the characters within the film—to embrace that everything in the film is both interrelated and disorderly, to make connections and find significance by piecing together one’s own purpose through the various existential principles on display.
 Watching the film, an audience must lose themselves in this deceptively controlled experience, only to find their way back again.
 Of course, not all audiences or critics are up to Russell’s challenge, which solidifies its status as a love-it-or-hate-it film.
-I Heart Huckabees is not for viewers who like to shut off their brains and watch, but rather for those who see a film, any film, as an ongoing investigation of elements that contain many momentary, metonymic rationales, yet also form into a larger, rather profound metaphor.
+I Heart Huckabees is not for viewers who like to shut off their brains and watch, but rather for those who see the film as an ongoing investigation of elements that contain many momentary, metonymic rationales, yet also form into a larger, rather profound metaphor.